Five Pieces of Gear You Should Have in Your Astronomy Kit

 Keep a log of the gear you use, the weather conditions, what you observe, issues you encountered, how you over came issues you encountered, things that worked well, and the like.
 There are other options beyond writing things down in a notebook, I just find it a bit easier to handwrite notes while observing.
 It doesn’t matter what you use just get in the habit of keeping a log of your observing session.
 I promise keeping a log will help you further advance and enjoy the hobby.

 There are also purpose built dedicated astronomy log books available with lots of different layouts options for recording observations.
 I dig these composition notebooks with a vintage astronomy related cover.
+These astronomy themed notebooks would make a great gift for sure!

 #2: Hook and Loop Wire Ties and Hook and Loop adhesive strips.
 These are great for organizing cables for cable management and for attaching things to the mount, tripod, or scope.